TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

     !!! bug ""
         As of 13 March Torguard Settles Piracy Lawsuit and has agreed to use commercially reasonable efforts to block BitTorrent traffic on its servers in the US using firewall technology. :bangbang:

         I Talked to several people and they are still able to use Torguard for Torrents, Perhaps because the connection is encrypted.
-And others just selected a server in another Server.
+And others just selected a server in another country.

         [Source Torguard](https://torguard.net/blog/why-torguard-is-blocking-bittorrent-on-us-servers/){:target="_blank" rel="noopener noreferrer"}.